eclipse-cdt-cloud/theia-trace-extension/doc/adr/0013-flame-graph-support.md

 #### Visualization

-To visualize the data weighted `DATA_TREE` data as flame graph in the theia-trace-extesion, a new react commponent should be implemented either using timeline-chart library (similar to the `TimegraphOutputComponent`).
+To visualize the data weighted `DATA_TREE` data as flame graph in the theia-trace-extension, a new react commponent should be implemented either using timeline-chart library (similar to the `TimegraphOutputComponent`).
 Alternatively, the new react component can implement or use an existing flame graph library, for example [d3-flame-graph](https://www.npmjs.com/package/d3-flame-graph/.

 ### Other considerations

 #### Custom Aggregation
 Flame graphs can have different schemes for aggregation of layers, e.g. per process ID, threads or full aggregation, which will change the tree and duration values of each segment.
 Changing the aggregation scheme needs to be part of the TSP protocol, i.e. the flame graph data provider needs to provide the available aggregation schemes and there needs to be a query parameter or path parameter to specify which one to apply in the back-end.

-The data provider descripter capabilities can be augmented to indicate if a data tree can change the aggregation schem.
-With this in place we can define how the possible groupings are provide by the server to the client, and how the client provides the aggregation scheme.
+The data provider descriptor capabilities can be augmented to indicate if a data tree can change the aggregation scheme.
+With this in place we can define how the possible groupings are provided by the server to the client, and how the client provides the aggregation scheme.

 Aggregation will have to be supported in either of the solutions above.